PoTo: A Hybrid Andersen's Points-to Analysis for Python: Related Work

 \section{Related Work}

-This section discusses prior work related to each of the three contributions stated at the end of \Secref{sec:introduction}.
+This section discusses prior work related to each of the three contributions stated in Section~\ref{sec:introduction}.

-\emph{Andersen-style points-to analysis for Python.} At its core, PoTo is an implementation of Andersen's points-to analysis~\cite{andersen_1994}, but unlike the original, it works for Python and is hybridized with concrete evaluation.
+\emph{Points-to analysis.} At its core, PoTo is an implementation of Andersen's points-to analysis~\cite{andersen_1994}, but unlike the original, it works for Python and is hybridized with concrete evaluation.
 The only other points-to analysis for Python we have found is in Scalpel~\cite{li_wang_quan_2022}; however, Scalpel's analysis is not based on Andersen's, does not use concrete evaluation, and the paper lacks empirical results.
 Few static analyses have been shown to work on real-world Python programs, including PyCG~\cite{salis_et_al_2021} (which finds call graphs) and Tree-sitter~\cite{clem_thomson_2022} (which is limited to syntactic queries)~\cite{clem_thomson_2022}.
 Neither PyCG nor Tree-sitter does points-to analysis, nor do they use concrete evaluation.
+This paper empirically compares PoToCG against PyCG.

+Outside of Python, work on points-to analysis and related alias and value-flow analysis dates decades back.
+Chatterjee et al.~\cite{Chatterjee_et_al_1999} describe a context-sensitive points-to analysis for C++, Rountev et al.~\cite{rountev_et_al_2001} present an Andersen-style analysis for Java, and F{\"a}hndrich et al.~\cite{Fahndrich_et_al_2000} define a context-sensitive points-to analysis for C, among many other works.
+Siu and Xue~\cite{Siu_and_Xue_2016} and Shi et al.~\cite{Shi_et_al_2018} present scalable value-flow analysis over LLVM IR.
+Jang and Kwang~\cite{Jang_and_Kwang_2009} define the first Andersen-like points-to analysis for JavaScript and Sridharan et al.~\cite{Sridharan_et_al_2012} improve Andersen's analysis with better reasoning about property accesses.
+These analyses work over established 3-address code IR in LLVM, Wala, and Soot.
+In contrast, we needed to construct 3-address code for points-to analysis from Python AST constructs.

+Recent works on points-to analysis for Java (e.g., \cite{Lu_and_Xue_2019}, \cite{Jeon_and_Oh_2022}) focus on context- and object-sensitivity to improve precision.
+Our analysis is a context-insensitive and flow-insensitive baseline; we envision that the 3-address code and hybridization will serve as a foundation for building context- and flow-sensitive analysis for Python in the future.